Magzzie/Green_Energy_Stocks_Analysis_VBA/README.md

 	|![All Stocks Analysis - 2018 - Timed.](./Resources/all_stocks_returns_2018_time.png)|
 - We intend to expand the dataset to include the entire stock market over the last few years. <br>
 Although our code worked well for a dozen stocks, it might not work well for thousands of stocks. <br>
-And if it does, it may take a long time to execute.
+Moreover, if it does, it may take a long time to execute.
 - Therefore, we refactored the code to loop through all the data once to collect the same information collected with the earlier code.
 - Refactoring is a vital part of the coding process.
 When refactoring code, we are not adding new functionality; we want to make the code more efficient <br>
 	—by taking fewer steps, using less memory, or improving the logic of the code to make it easier for future users to read.